city park, urban, central park, NYC

 There has been an “unprecedented increase in locally acquired cases in New York City,” writes VanAcker in the journal Emerging Infectious Diseases.
 In response, VanAcker and colleagues launched a study to determine tick densities and B. burgdorferi infection prevalence in nymphal deer ticks (I. scapularis) in New York City’s public parks.

-At each park, between 8% – 40% of the ticks tested positive for B. burgdorferi.
+At each park, between 8% and 40% of the ticks tested positive for B. burgdorferi.
 The average nymphal infection prevalence was 26.6%.

-Interestingly, the parks which did not have established tick populations also did not have many deer.
-This “indicates a strong link between deer and presence of I. scapularis ticks in NYC parks,” the authors write.
+Interestingly, parks without established tick populations also had fewer deer.
+This finding “indicates a strong link between deer and presence of I. scapularis ticks in NYC parks,” the authors write.

 “We found forested parks with vegetated buffers and increased connectivity had higher nymph densities,” VanAcker writes, “and the degree of park connectivity strongly determined B. burgdorferi nymphal infection prevalence.”

-According to the authors, this study challenges the belief that tick-borne diseases are merely a risk to those living in suburban regions and natural settings.
+According to the authors, this study challenges the belief that tick-borne diseases are mainly a risk for people living in suburban or rural settings.

 • “Green space design affects vector and host communities in areas of emerging urban tick-borne disease.”